WhiteHouse/choropleth/README.md

 Introduction
 ------------

-This module provides a choropleth map (http://en.wikipedia.org/wiki/Choropleth_map) view for the the recline field provided by recline module (http://drupal.org/project/recline).
+This module provides a [choropleth map](http://en.wikipedia.org/wiki/Choropleth_map) view for the the recline field provided by [recline module](http://drupal.org/project/recline).

 It ties a field in the uploaded file (i.e. state) to shapes provided by a GeoJSON file (http://en.wikipedia.org/wiki/GeoJSON#Example).
 Then it colors